spilth/resume.spilth.org/src/resume.md

 ### Principal Software Engineer @ Pivotal Labs (2013 - 2016)

 - Full stack developer for Ruby and Java/Spring projects
-- Practiced test drive development and pairing on a daily basis
+- Practiced test driven development and pairing on a daily basis
 - Created office dashboard to help promote office activities and interactivity
 - Created workstation setup project to simplify and automate machine provisioning
-- Created internal knowledge base to promote learning and sharing of technologies and coding practies
+- Created internal knowledge base to promote learning and sharing of technologies and coding practices

 ### Build & Deploy Architect @ Time Inc. (2009 - 2013)